Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     withoutDefaultPath() // disable default path for all schemas
     // i.e. plugin won't copy "data" property of the schemas to generated companion objects

+    // split field names by delimiters (arguments of this method), lowercase parts and join to camel case
+    // enabled by default
+    withNormalizationBy('_') // [optional: default: ['\t', '_', ' ']]
+    withoutNormalization() // disable field names normalization

     schema {
         sourceSet /* String */ = "…" // [optional; override default]